modernslavery

 Please, check them out here and donate if you can!

 Modern slavery is a topic we frequently discuss because it is horrific and unacceptable.
-Even more, we are concerned by the context of hypocrisy around it.
+What concerns us even more is the hypocrisy surrounding it.

 Brands are the new gods.
-Sell people a famous brand, and you’ll get silence and blindness in return.
+Sell people a famous name, and in return, you’ll get silence and blindness.

 However, as members of an evolved society, we cannot turn our heads to the other side pretending nothing happens.

-The exploiting system based on forced labour and minority oppression has a direct link to superbrands.
+The system of exploitation, built on forced labor and minority oppression, is directly linked to superbrands.
 Not only fashion brands, to make it clear.
-Indeed, every field finds benefit and — profit — in this rotten practice.
-In fact, there’s no better way to maximize profit.
+Indeed, every field finds benefit and – profit – in this rotten practice.
+In fact, there’s no better way to maximise profit.

-Even though we are a drop in the ocean, we think it’s important to put out our words to help raise awareness about this issue.
+Though we are just a drop in the ocean, we believe it’s crucial to voice our thoughts and help raise awareness about this issue.

-Popular magazines shed light on it, but people don’t like reading.
+While popular magazines have highlighted it, many people simply don’t engage with written content.
+People don’t like reading.
 Or they don’t care enough about things that do not affect them personally.
 Which, by the way, is a scary attitude.

-So, how can you make the message resonate with a large audience?
+So, how can we make the message resonate with a large audience?

 modern slavery - via Enes Kanter